fr34k8/howtos-linux/Zarafa/install-zarafa-on-debian.md

-# Setup zarafa on debian with pcengines apu board
+# How to setup a zarafa server running on debian with a pcengines apu board

 Inspired by [bootly](https://github.com/nikslor/bootly).